-(b) Passenger Vessels Assigned Load Line Under Part 46 For passenger vessels assigned a load line under part 46 of this chapter, the draft corresponding to the deepest subdivision load line assigned;

-- (c) Other Vessels Assigned Load Line For vessels to which parts 42, 44, 45, 46, or 47 of this chapter do not apply but which otherwise have been assigned a load line, the draft corresponding to the Summer Load Line so assigned; - (d) Vessels Otherwise Restricted in Draft For vessels to which no load line has been assigned but the draft of which is restricted under any Coast Guard requirement, the maximum draft permitted under the restriction; and - (e) All Other Vessels For other vessels, 75 percent of the molded depth.
+- (b) Passenger Vessels Assigned Load Line Under Part 46 For passenger vessels assigned a load line under part 46 of this chapter, the draft corresponding to the deepest subdivision load line assigned; - (c) Other Vessels Assigned Load Line For vessels to which parts 42, 44, 45, 46, or 47 of this chapter do not apply but which otherwise have been assigned a load line, the draft corresponding to the Summer Load Line so assigned; - (d) Vessels Otherwise Restricted in Draft For vessels to which no load line has been assigned but the draft of which is restricted under any Coast Guard requirement, the maximum draft permitted under the restriction; and - (e) All Other Vessels For other vessels, 75 percent of the molded depth.

-NET TONNAGE or NT means tonnage determined under §69.63.
+NET TONNAGE or NT means tonnage determined under §69.63, and is sometimes referred to as Net Tonnage, International Tonnage Convention (NT ITC).
 NT is a measure of the useful capacity of a vessel.